A PRODUCT LIFE-CYCLE APPROACH

 Climate change caused by human activity is one of the biggest challenges of our generation.
 The scale of action required is no longer about the individual but how we can collectively make a difference.

-This year, and for the first time, the carbon footprint of our manufacturing facility has been reduced to net zero carbon emissions, through the purchase of renewable electricity and carbon offsets.
+The carbon footprint of our manufacturing facility has been reduced to net zero carbon emissions, through the purchase of renewable electricity and carbon offsets.
 As part of our commitment to climate action, we will maintain this CarbonNeutral® status year-on-year, and purchase 100% of our manufacturing electricity from renewable energy sources.

 We are aware of the urgent need to take climate action.
 By being open and transparent about our impact, we believe we can drive better design decisions in our own teams and more informed purchasing decisions among our consumers.